matthewcornell/peepweather/README.md

 ## Essential
 - add Sky Cover. have to re-think Hour.hourDesirabilityForParamDesCounts()

-- (maybe for clicks) Weather Conditions Icons?

-- modern appearance
-    - mobile-friendly (responsive design)

 - daylight: factor in
     - transparent, or somehow make "less visible" the hours when it's dark
     - show the sunset and sunrise times. smarter daylight calculation (don't show if dusk or night).
 Perhaps grey-out, make

-- click a square to show details
+- modern appearance
+    - mobile-friendly (responsive design)

 - editable parameter weights for combined importance to the final rating